Why post-election violence in Mozambique is a concern for Southern Africa

-JOHANNESBURG — (AP) — Mozambique has witnessed protests since the country's disputed outcomes of the Oct.
-9 elections which saw ruling party Frelimo's candidate Daniel Chapo declared the winner.
+JOHANNESBURG — (AP) — A deepening political and social crisis in Mozambique will top the agenda of a regional summit this week called after the result of Oct.
+9 elections led to weeks of violent protests and prompted the losing candidate to dispute the outcome.

-At least 30 people are reported to have died during the post-election violence which is likely to be high on the agenda of next week's Southern African Development Community summit.
+At least 30 people are reported to have died during the post-election violence which flared following the victory of the ruling Front for the Liberation of Mozambique (Frelimo) candidate Daniel Chapo.

-Venancio Mondlane, the independent candidate who came second in the elections with 20% of the national vote, is disputing the outcome of the elections and has been calling for nationwide protests.
+Venancio Mondlane, the independent candidate who came second with 20% of the national vote, has challenged the result and is calling for nationwide protests.
+International observers have cited irregularities in the election.

+The Southern African Development Community (SADC) is holding a summit from Nov.
+16 to 20 in Harare to discuss the situation in Mozambique.

 STABLE DEMOCRACIES AND CREDIBLE ELECTIONS

-Some Southern African countries are known to run free and fair elections, with at least two elections in South Africa and Botswana being held this year.
+Mozambique’s disputed election result comes as several of its neighbors hold their own polls.

-In Botswana, the ruling party was removed from power after 58 years and a smooth transfer of power took place within days.
+In Botswana, the ruling party was removed from power after 58 years in Oct.
+30 polling and a smooth transfer of power took place within days.

-The ruling party in South Africa also lost its parliamentary majority for the first time since 1994 and formed a unity government with opposition parties.
+In May, the ruling party in South Africa lost its parliamentary majority for the first time since 1994 and within weeks had formed a unity government with opposition parties.

 Mauritius held elections on Nov.
 10 in which the ruling party lost by a landslide.
 Namibia is expected to go to the polls later this month.

-However, Southern Africa is still experiencing challenges with disputed elections, with Mozambique being the latest.

-The European Union's observer team has alleged irregularities in the Oct.
-9 elections, including the altering of some results.
+The European Union's observer team has alleged irregularities in Mozambique's election, including the altering of some results.

-Even in previous local elections in 2023, the ruling Frelimo party was accused of vote-rigging, allegations that have consistently denied.

-Zimbabwe has also experienced multiple disputed elections, with its 2023 elections criticized by international observers as being fraught of irregularities and falling short of the country's constitution.
+Zimbabwe’s 2023 elections were criticized by international observers over alleged irregularities.
+The European Union’s Election Observation Mission said the pre-polling environment and election day fell short of regional and international standards.

 REGIONAL TRADE AND ECONOMY

-Instability in the country tends to spill over to its neighbours, many of who are already dealing with challenges related to illegal migration.
+Instability in the country risks spilling over its border and creating problems for its neighbors, many of whom are dealing with the domestic challenges related to illegal migration.

 South Africa closed its side of the Lebombo border that it shares with Mozambique in the wake of the recent protests.
-South Africa uses the Maputo harbour in Mozambique for some of its exports and the closure of the border resulted in trucks transporting minerals to the harbour being stranded.
+South Africa uses the Maputo harbor in Mozambique for some exports and the closure resulted in trucks transporting minerals to the harbor being stranded.

-South Africa's freight and rail association estimated that the closure of the border cost the South African economy at least R10 million ($555,177) each day that the border is closed.
+South Africa’s freight and rail association estimated that the closure of the border cost the South African economy at least 10 million rand ($550,000) each day that the border is closed.

 The Minerals Council of South Africa estimates that 53% of the chrome ore and concentrate exported by South Africa in 2023 was exported through Maputo.